The Monster (song)

-"The Monster" is a song from American rapper Eminem's album The Marshall Mathers LP 2 (2013) featuring a guest appearance from Barbadian singer Rihanna.
-The song was written by Eminem, Rihanna, Bebe Rexha, Aalias, Jon Bellion, Maki Athanasiou, and Frequency, with the latter also handling production.
+"The Monster" is a song by American rapper Eminem from his album The Marshall Mathers LP 2 (2013) featuring a guest appearance from Barbadian singer Rihanna.
+The song was written by Bebe Rexha, Eminem, Rihanna, Aalias, Jon Bellion, Maki Athanasiou, and Frequency, with the latter also handling production.
 Released on October 29, 2013, as the fourth single from the album, "The Monster" marks the fourth collaboration between Eminem and Rihanna, following "Love the Way You Lie" (2010), its sequel "Love the Way You Lie (Part II)" (2010), and "Numb" (2012), and is a hip-hop and pop song, with lyrics that describe Eminem pondering the negative effects of his fame while Rihanna comes to grips with her inner demons.

 Upon release, the song was met with positive reviews from music critics, who compared the song to "Love the Way You Lie".
 "The Monster" has successfully charted worldwide, topping the charts in twelve countries including Australia, Canada, France, Ireland, New Zealand, Russia, Switzerland, the United Kingdom and the United States' Billboard Hot 100.
 It also marks Eminem's first number one on the US Hot R&B/Hip-Hop Songs chart and has reached the top ten in Austria, Belgium, Italy and Spain.